How we work OS

 Working with you and the company to resolve complaints

-Our people are friendly, approachable and down-to-earth and we:
+Our people are friendly, approachable and down-to-earth, and:

 By participating in our schemes, companies show to their customers' that they take complaints seriously – our brand is a mark of quality.

-- the customer has not submitted the dispute within the required time; and
+- The customer has not submitted the dispute within the required time

 We ensure our services are widely accessible.
 We base our decisions on what is fair and reasonable.
 When we make a decision we take into account:

 - both sides of the story;

 - codes of practice, relevant law and regulations; and

 - what is accepted as good industry practice.